Yaz Lawsuit Facts

 Bayer and litigation plaintiffs reached settlement agreements for cases involving blood clots, complications resulting from blood clots and gallbladder problems.
 The Plaintiff’s Steering Committee — a committee formed by plaintiffs’ attorneys to move litigation along — disbanded on Nov.
 20, 2018.

-Many users of Yaz and Yasmin say they’ve suffered from heart, gallbladder and blood disorders.
+Many users of Yaz and Yasmin filed lawsuits after they claimed injuries such as heart, gallbladder and blood disorders.
 Thousands of injuries and more than 100 deaths are connected to the drugs’ severe side effects.

 The FDA says the following problems have been linked to use of the drugs: